NeurodataWithoutBorders/nwb-guide/docs/developer_guide.rst

          git tag v1.0.0
          git push origin v1.0.0

+9. Check the ReadTheDocs build and ensure https://nwb-guide.readthedocs.io/ points to the new version.
+10. Check the install links on the main page of the documentation point to the new application files.
+11. Manually trigger all tests.
+Ensure they pass.
-9. Manually trigger the `build_and_deploy_mac` and `build_and_deploy_win` GitHub Actions to build the application.
+12. Manually trigger the `build_and_deploy_mac` and `build_and_deploy_win` GitHub Actions to build the application.
    This will update the draft release on GitHub created in Step 5.
-10. Once the builds are complete, review the draft release to ensure everything is correct.
-Publish the release when ready.
+13. Once the builds are complete, test installing the built application files on Mac and Windows.
-11. Check the ReadTheDocs build and ensure https://nwb-guide.readthedocs.io/ points to the new version.
-12. Check the install links on the main page of the documentation point to the new application files.
+14. Update the changelog in the draft release and publish the release.
+15. Merge the ``main`` branch into the ``linux-dev`` branch.